Dead End Beach, Saint James

-Jamaicans are unpretentious when it comes to place names so it’s no surprise that this beach gets its name from being located at the end of a dead end street in Montego Bay, St. James parish.
+Jamaicans are unpretentious when it comes to place names.
+Therefore, it’s no surprise that this beach gets its name from being located at the end of a dead end street in Montego Bay, St. James parish.
 When I started this blog back in December 2016, I said I’d make it my point of duty to highlight free beaches across Jamaica since I resent the privatization of our best pieces of coastline and the need to pay for enjoying the natural resources of sun, sand and sea.
 My two beach posts in 2018, namely Frenchman’s Cove and James Bond Beach, strayed from that commitment but here I am, back in 2019 with the free beach link!

 As is customary, I give directions from my hometown of Kingston but by no means am I suggesting you travel as far as from Kingston just to visit this beach!
 You’d be better off combining it with a visit to other Montego Bay spots.
 Anyway, from Mandela Highway in Saint Catherine, take the Edward Seaga Highway linking the north and south coasts of Jamaica.
 From St. Ann where this highway ends, the road is virtually a straight one all the way out to Sunset Boulevard in Montego Bay.
 Take the second exit at the Sangster’s International Airport roundabout, then at the T-junction where the road ends, turn right to end up on Kent Avenue.
 You’ll pass a few popular hotels such as Toby Resort and Sea Garden, the UWI Western Jamaica Campus student accommodations then voila!
 You’re here.